“The past is never where you think you left it.”

 My niece fancied him but J. being what he was always brought out the worse in her.
 They fought like cat and dog but I knew deep down inside, he cared about her; as a friend.
 He worried when it was late and she wasn’t home yet, taught her to dress up, talk and act decently, things like that.

-When I asked Sister J. if he is gay he said: “of course not!” he only acts and moves like a sissy but he is as straight as any male heterosexual could be (at least that’s what he told me) I suspected that he hanged around our place seeking for some warmth and affection.
-I think he came to the wrong place but he seemed having a good time.
+When I asked Sister J. if he is gay he said: “Of course not!” he only acts and moves like a sissy but he is as straight as any male heterosexual could be (at least that was what he told me) I suspected that he hanged around our place seeking for some warmth and affection.
+I think he came to the wrong place but he seemed having a good time with us so, there was no harm done.

 One day he showed me a love letter from one of his classmates.
 When I asked what he was planning to do with it he confessed that his ideal girl had to be someone with chinky eyes, long straight hair and must be clean and smells good with beautiful skin.
-I could only conclude that the letter sender did not possess those qualities he was looking for, or otherwise we will not be there discussing the subject.
+I could only conclude that the letter sender did not possess those qualities he was looking for, or otherwise, we will not be there discussing the subject with me.

 We used to sleep on the rooftop on a very big wooden bed under the water tank.
 Me, J. my niece, my mother, my nephew and his pregnant wife and another boy from the neighbourhood (but that story is for another time) we made bonfires and roasted marshmallows and crisps, drinking gin with fruit juices, making all sorts of concoction in a water jug mostly with milk and jelly in all colours of the rainbow, sister J. consuming most of them.
 It was a fun time.